bAvenir/vicinity-mongo-adapter/README.md

    2.  loading them into the adapter memory, this is automatic and happens everytime the adaper restarts;
    3.  and calling the API endpoint: GET /api/events/subscribe;
    4.  the events will be sent to src/_adapters/interface.js (proxyReceiveEvent)
    5. You can extend the adapter to do something with the event or use the proxy mode.
-In the Mongo version you can also automatically store entries in Mongo by setting the ADAPTER_DATA_COLLECTION_MODE="mongo"
+In this version you can directly store messages into MONGO.
+       1. Set up ADAPTER_DATA_COLLECTION_MODE="mongo"
+       2. You can modify ./src/_adapters/mongo.js, the function **instert** to adapt to your needs.

 ###### Properties